duality-robotics/DTES/README.md

 In the [examples folder](./examples) you can find more complex examples of:
 1. An [Item Twin](./examples/items/PringlesDT/PringlesDT.usda) with multiple LODs and style variants, and multiple object references for specific architectures.
 2. A [Space Twin](./examples/items/../spaces/StoreDT/StoreDT.usda) with composition arcs over compiled objects, and multiple object references for specific architectures.
-3. A simple [Scenario](./examples/scenarios/StoreScenario.usda) example using the other twins.
+3. A [Scenario](./examples/scenarios/StoreScenario.usda) example, showed in the video above, using the other twins.

 What is a Digital Twin?